prisma-archive/babel-plugin-react-relay/README.md

 ### Step 2: Configure schema source

-Add one the following source options to your `package.json` file.
+Add one of the following source options to your `package.json` file.

 #### JSON